 William Pedersen, PhD

 My overall research is focused on factors that impact aggressive behavior and violence.
-I am currently working on two lines of research in this area.
+I am currently working on three lines of research.

 The first investigates the impact of social exclusion on both pain and subsequent aggressive behavior.
-We are also examining whether stimulation of the ventral prefrontal cortex (VLPFC) through a non-invasive cognitive task can reduce aggression by reducing the pain experienced in response to being socially excluded.
+We are currently examining whether temporal distance and group size can reduce the effect of social exclusion on aggression.

 Office: Psychology Building, Room 231